Avenal residents demand the city “shut the dump” amid air quality concerns

 AVENAL, Calif.
-(KSEE) – For the Avenal community, the smell of the city’s landfill has become a part of life.
+(KGPE) – For the Avenal community, the smell of the city’s landfill has become a part of life.

 “They have to keep their windows closed.
 Things that impact their everyday lives,” said teacher and scientist Katy Cleminson.